20023167uhi/DataAnalytics/R Studio/Assessments/R Data Cleaning Essay/Essay-on-Covid-19-Mortality-rates-in-UK,-US,-and-Globally-with-respect-to-age.md

 ### Main findings

-  - The globally over 2020, 2.2% of COVID-19 cases result in death.
+  - Over 2020 2.2% of all COVID-19 cases in the world have resulted in death.
   - The average age group for deaths by COVID-19 in the US is 75-84 years, and 1.7% of cases result in death.
   - The average age group for deaths by COVID-19 in the UK is 80-84